 The Abbesses métro station

 On the busy little square of Place des Abbesses stands the stunning entrance to the Abbesses métro station.
 Have a closer look and you’ll discover a stunning structure in Art Nouveau style.
-Designed by Hector Guimard (1867-1942), it is very similar to the other surviving metro entrance build by the artist at Porte Dauphine (line 2).
+Designed by Hector Guimard (1867-1942), it is very similar to the other surviving metro entrances built by the artist at Porte Dauphine (line 2).
 The Abbesses entrance has a glass roof with green wrought-iron arches and amber lights.
 Unlike the Porte Dauphine, it does not have panelling.

 The name of the station comes from the royal abbey of Montmartre that was directed by nuns.
 The religious convent was destroyed during the French Revolution.

 The Abbesses métro station was opened on 30th January 1913.
 The platform is located 36 metres below ground.
 It is Paris’ deepest métro station.
 Two spiral staircases and two lifts link the ticket hall to the platform.
 In 2007, the station was renovated.
-The walls of the stairs painted with sights of Paris by the artist association “Paris-Montmartre”.
+The walls of the stairs are painted with sights of Paris by the artist association “Paris-Montmartre”.

 In 2013, the Abbesses métro station ranked 212th out of the 302 métro stations in Paris for the number of travellers.